Perineural Injection Therapy

 · Wear dark clothes – they might get a little blood-stained.

-For more about Neural Prolotherapy/Perineural Injections See the blog entry.
+For more about Perineural Injections See the blog entry.

 Other treatment forms you may wish to consider